British capture of Senegal: Expedition

 Two hundred troops and two warships were to take part in the expedition.
 The forces departed from Plymouth in early 1758, and after a brief stop for supplies at Tenerife, they reached the coast of West Africa in April.
 Cumming had gone ashore to secure support amongst locals, and they launched a landward blockade of the fort.
 Marsh then put his troops ashore.
 The sudden arrival of British troops took the garrison completely by surprise.
-On 1 May the French surrendered the fort, and the resident traders swore allegiance to the British.
+On 1 May, the French surrendered the fort, and the resident traders swore allegiance to the British.
 Not a single Briton was killed in the taking of the settlement.

 Cumming's ships returned home crammed with captured goods valued at hundreds of thousands of pounds.
 Pitt was extremely pleased at the ease with which the British forces had taken Saint-Louis.
-He was also impressed by the large quantity of Gum arabic brought back to Britain, as it provided a much cheaper source for silk-weavers.
+He was also impressed by the large quantity of gum arabic brought back to Britain, as it provided a much cheaper source for silk-weavers.
 In the wake of the missions' success, two further expeditions were sent out that year, which captured the Island of Gorée and the French trading station on the Gambia.
 Pitt would have liked to have launched further expeditions but could not in the face of opposition from the Duke of Newcastle who feared that stripping the British Isles of troops would leave them vulnerable to invasion.

 Aftermath

 Along with expeditions against Canada, the West Indies and Philippines, the capture of Senegal demonstrated the new global reach of the Royal Navy and the increasingly global nature of European conflicts – as a consequence historians have labeled it the first 'world war'.
 Ownership of the West African possessions became a major source of contention between Britain and France during the peace talks that led to the 1763 Treaty of Paris.
 The negotiations centred on a potential return of some of the captured outposts.
 Britain was keen to hold of the Senegalese mainland, but willing to return Gorée.
 Ultimately, Britain kept Saint-Louis and the Senegal mainland as a part of British Senegambia.

 The British intended to build up their presence in West Africa, and intended to use Senegal as a starting point for this.
 To protect their new possession, they raised the Africa Corps, a special unit of troops under the command of Charles O'Hara.
 The French were unhappy about the loss of this valuable colony, and planned to recapture it.
 In 1764, the French launched incursions against the coast of Senegal from Gorée, angering the British cabinet.
-In 1779, during the American War of Independence a French force landed and seized Saint-Louis, and Senegal was ceded to them by Britain as part of the Treaty of Paris that ended the war in 1783.
+In 1779, during the American Revolutionary War, a French force landed and seized Saint-Louis, and Senegal was ceded to them by Britain as part of the Treaty of Paris that ended the war in 1783.
 French control remained sporadic until its final departure in 1852.